liam-wiltshire/talks/security/content.md

 ???
 - It goes on a bit - I'd never recommend you try to remember all the ciphers yourself.
 SSLLabs provide a good list

 ---
+class: content-odd

+# Test
+- As with everything security, we should test regularly
+- SSLLabs has a create testing tool that covers all the main bases.

+---
 class: content-odd tinycode
 - SetHandler vs AddHandler